shopware/docs/resources/guidelines/documentation-guidelines/06-doc-process.md

 You have gone a long way in understanding audience types, language rules, grammar treatment on textual content, and Shopware documentation structure to managing assets.

-Now, if you are thinking of how to kick-start?
+Now, are you thinking of how to kick-start?

 Refer to our [developer documentation](https://handbook.shopware.com/Product/Guides/Development/DeveloperDocumentation) for the complete process, from cloning the [shopware/docs](https://github.com/shopware/docs) repository to publishing the content.

 Well-defined writing leads to a more consistent, efficient learning experience for readers.
 We want to establish a common process for writing, reviewing, iterating, and maintaining documentation.

-This section guides you on how to ink down your knowledge into documentation and fine-tune it for all audience types.
+This section guides you on how to ink down your knowledge and publish the article.

 ## Ideate